NewStudent53/TraficLight/README.md

 # Traffic Light with React
 <!-- endhide -->

+----->Run npm start
+(in case it can't be used)---->npm install react-scripts --save and try again.

 Sometimes we want to create components with an internal state that changes over time, imagine a traffic light that changes color every 3 seconds, for that we normally will make a variable color and set it to a default color:

 ```js